Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Cable management: Built-in cable holes and routing

-• Top surface: Designed to hold TV (reinforced)
+• Top surface: Designed to hold a TV (reinforced)

 • Doors: Sliding or hinged doors to hide clutter